awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

 1. Specify the following values:
 **Name**
-Type the domain name that you want to use to route traffic to your S3 bucket\.
+Enter the domain name that you want to use to route traffic to your S3 bucket\.
 The default value is the name of the hosted zone\.
-For example, if the name of the hosted zone is example\.com and you want to use acme\.example\.com to route traffic to your bucket, type **acme**\.
+For example, if the name of the hosted zone is example\.com and you want to use acme\.example\.com to route traffic to your bucket, enter **acme**\.
 **Type**
 Choose **A – IPv4 address**\.
 **Alias**